Short-term health plans in New Jersey

-In April 2018, after the Trump Administration had proposed new rules to change the federal definition of “short-term, limited duration” (rules that have since been finalized), the New Jersey Department of Banking and Insurance submitted comments noting that short-term plans have not been sold in New Jersey for 25 years, and clarifying that the state’s ban on short-term plans would continue, regardless of any changes at the federal level.
+In April 2018, after the Trump Administration had proposed new rules to change the federal definition of “short-term, limited-duration” (rules that were subsequently finalized), the New Jersey Department of Banking and Insurance submitted comments noting that short-term plans have not been sold in New Jersey for 25 years, and clarifying that the state’s ban on short-term plans would continue, regardless of any changes at the federal level.

-New Jersey’s acting insurance commissioner has cautioned that expanding access to short-term plans in other states would ultimately be detrimental to consumers.
-The comments noted that the coverage offered by short-term plans is inferior to the coverage offered in the ACA-compliant market (and in New Jersey’s state-regulated market), results in adverse selection for more comprehensive plans, and could ultimately lead to insurers withdrawing from the ACA-compliant market in states that allow short-term health insurance plans.
+New Jersey’s acting insurance commissioner cautioned that expanding access to short-term plans in other states would ultimately be detrimental to consumers.
+The comments noted that the coverage offered by short-term plans is inferior to the coverage offered in the ACA-compliant market (and in New Jersey’s state-regulated market), results in adverse selection for more comprehensive plans, and could ultimately lead to more costly premiums and insurers withdrawing from the ACA-compliant market in states that allow short-term health insurance plans.